Menu

 Introducing ANZAHPE ONLINE Professional Development Program

 ANZAHPE ONLINE aims to deliver a rich academic experience to ANZAHPE members and the wider community.
 The PD program has been designed to to cater for novice through to experienced educators/scholars.
-The program is a series of monthly events throughout the year.
+The program is a series of events throughout the year.
 ANZAHPE members have access to recordings of past events as a membership benefit.

 We look forward to connecting with you online.